AUSTIN COMMUNITY COLLEGE

 METHOD OF PRESENTATION: Two hours lecture/discussion each week and two lab hours each week.

-ACNT 1329 PAYROLL and BUSINESS TAX ACCOUNTING (
+CATALOG DESCRIPTION: ACNT 1329 PAYROLL AND BUSINESS TAX ACCOUNTING

 COURSE REQUIREMENTS: See specific Instructor's First Day Class Handout.